AGOberprieler/allcopol/README.md

 (sp3,(sp1_P1,(sp1_P2,sp2)));
 ```

-Now that the pseudo-diploids are labeled according to their homology,
+Now that the subgenomes are labeled according to their homology,
 conventional consensus methods can be applied to the trees.